Michael Kors Sales Hurt By Dismal Store Traffic

 Net income also declined nearly 8 percent, to $271.3 million, or $1.64 per diluted share, landing a penny above analysts’ bets for diluted earnings per share of $1.63.

-Michael Kors chairman and CEO John Idol said there were several bright spots during the quarter — among them, momentum in the brand’s athletic footwear business— however, he was “disappointed” company’s North American and European comparable sales, which were impacted by ongoing declines in store traffic and currency fluctuations.
+Michael Kors chairman and CEO John Idol said there were several bright spots during the quarter, among them momentum in the brand’s athletic footwear business.
+However, he was “disappointed” in the company’s North American and European comparable sales, which were impacted by ongoing declines in store traffic and currency fluctuations.

 “We believe the Michael Kors brand remains strong, but it is clear that we must enact changes to reverse the negative comparable sales trends that we are experiencing in our stores,” Idol said.

-Among his go-forward plans, Kors’ chief said he plans to ramp up the firm’s digital marketing spend and increase the penetration of footwear in its largest volume doors.
+Among his go-forward plans, the Kors chief said he plans to ramp up the firm’s digital marketing spending and increase the penetration of footwear in its largest volume doors.

 “As one of the leading fashion footwear companies globally, we intend to capitalize on this strength and increase the presence of this category in key stores,” he said.

-Retail net sales increased 9.2 percent, to $836.7 million, driven primarily by 193 net new store openings in the past year, including 143 stores associated with the company’s recent acquisitions of the previously licensed operations in Greater China and South Korea.
+Retail net sales increased 9.2 percent, to $836.7 million, driven primarily by 193 new store openings in the past year, including 143 stores associated with the company’s recent acquisitions of the previously licensed operations in Greater China and South Korea.

 Michael Kors’ total revenue in the Americas decreased 7.4 percent, or 7.5 percent on a constant currency basis, to $983.8 million in the third quarter.
 European revenues decreased 7 percent — and 2.7 percent on a constant currency basis — to $256.7 million.